Lotnest/Lotnest/README.md

         return Arrays.asList(
                 "Hi!
-I'm Michał Błoch, also known as Lotnest.", "I love coding in Java, however I want to continue learning other languages too.", "Check out the section below if you want to get in contact with me."
+I'm Michał Błoch, also known as Lotnest.", "I love coding in Java, however I want to continue learning other languages too.", "Check out the section below if you want to get in touch with me."
         );
     }
 }